mjedmonds/mjedmonds.github.io/CS80/notes_md/ch3_html_pt2.md

 New HTML5 form attributes

 - `autocomplete`: added to form or input tag, allows user to use previously submitted information when returning to the same form
   - You can turn autocomplete on or off for specific elements, overriding a value already set
   - Allows you to protect sensitive information from being autocomplete candidates
     - E.g. password, credit card info, etc.

 ## `datalist` element

 - Provides input options for a text form input
 - As the user starts typing, the list will narrow
-  - how the list narrows depends on the browser
+  - How the list narrows depends on the browser
 - The datalist must be connected to an input through the `id` attribute
   - This is the glue between the list and the corresponding form input
   - Also means one list can be used on multiple form inputs